petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-6-content-authoring-and-management/creating-claritys-commerce-content.md

 Product specifications store information about products, like size, material, and color.
 To improve organization, you can also save them into specification groups.

-Here you'll add specifications as Ian Miller, which you'll apply to Clarity's products in the next exercise.
+Here you'll add product specifications as Ian Miller.

 To do this,